JamesDoonan1/sound-to-security/README.md

 ## Project Overview

-This project explores a novel approach to password authentication by leveraging voice biometrics and AI to generate secure, memorable passwords.
-Using vocal inputs such as speech or humming, the system extracts acoustic features and feeds them to an AI model (Claude AI) to generate high-entropy passwords.
-These are then tested against brute-force, dictionary, and AI-based attacks.
+This project explores a novel approach to password authentication by leveraging voice biometrics and AI to generate secure passwords.
+Using vocal inputs such as speech or humming, the system extracts acoustic features and feeds them to an AI model (Claude AI) to generate high-entropy passwords that are both secure and tied to the user's voice characteristics.
+These AI-generated passwords are systematically compared against traditional user-created passwords in terms of entropy, complexity, and memorability.
+All passwords are then rigorously tested against brute-force, dictionary, and AI-based attacks to assess and compare their relative security strength, demonstrating how the AI-vocal approach offers significant advantages over conventional password creation methods.

+### Demo Video

+### Dissertation
+The full dissertation PDF is available in the root of this repository: Dissertation_JamesDoonan_2025.pdf

 ---